Miconen/tectonic-bot-go/README.md

 # tectonic-bot-go
-Attempt at learning Go by rewriting my tectonic-bot.
+Attempt at learning Go by rewriting my tectonic-bot project.